uni-halle/gerbil/README.md

-# Gerbil
-## A fast and memory-efficient k-mer counter with GPU-support
+# Gerbil: A fast and memory-efficient k-mer counter with GPU-support

 A basic task in bioinformatics is the counting of k-mers in genome strings.
 The k-mer counting problem is to build a histogram of